Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 \subsubsection{CO extraction}

-Rotational line emission from carbon monoxide (CO) in the Galactic interstellar medium is present in all of the HFI bands except at 143\,GHz, most significantly at 100, 217, and 353\,GHz (due to the CO $J$=1$\rightarrow$0, $J$=2$\rightarrow$1, and $J$=3$\rightarrow$2 rotational CO transitions at $\sim$115, 230, and 345\,GHz respectively).
+Rotational line emission from carbon monoxide (CO) in the interstellar medium is present in all HFI bands except 143\,GHz, most significantly from the $J$=1$\rightarrow$0 (115\,GHz), $J$=2$\rightarrow$1 (230\,GHz), and $J$=3$\rightarrow$2 (345\,GHz) transitions.
 CO emission arises from the denser parts of the interstellar medium, and is concentrated at low and intermediate Galactic latitudes.
-Considering that the part of the sky used for estimation of cosmological parameters is a large fraction of the high Galactic latitude ($<$60\,\% ), and that the CO emission intensity is only significant in a small fraction($<1$\,\%) of the high-latitude sky, it is better for CMB likelihood-based analysis to mask these regions rather than to correct the whole map for CO.
-However, if one wishes to obtain a clean CMB map over a significantly larger fraction of the sky (for e.g., non-Gaussianity analysis), the HFI maps need to be corrected for this emission.
+Three approaches to estimating CO emission have been evaluated and are described in \cite{planck2013-p03a}.